Toby-Xavier/elearning-script-architect/README.md

-# CreateScript — eLearning Script Architect
+# CreateScript: An eLearning Script Architect

 CreateScript is a small full‑stack prototype that helps instructional designers, subject matter experts, and course creators generate structured eLearning scripts from simple inputs.
 It combines a React frontend (Vite) with a lightweight Node/Express backend that prepares prompts for an AI/agent to produce module scripts.